-David is writing a hybrid novel exploring the impossibilities and improbabilities of living with ME/CFS.
+David wrote a hybrid novel exploring the impossibilities and improbabilities of living with ME/CFS.

 His second novel, Dance Prone, was published in July 2020 by VUP and in the UK by Picador.

-David says: 'I'm writing a novel-memoir hybrid examining the problems of adequately representing life with ME/CFS.
-Indeed, the result book will not attempt to represent the disease, but rather enact the experience of cognitive impairment and severe fatigue through formal experimentation and language's inherent tendency to destabilise and deform the known.'
+David says: 'I wrote a novel-memoir hybrid examining the problems of adequately representing life with ME/CFS.
+Indeed, the resulting book did not attempt to represent the disease, but rather enact the experience of cognitive impairment and severe fatigue through formal experimentation and language's inherent tendency to destabilise and deform the known.'